Carolina Jessamine: Sunny Evergreen Vine

 Soil

 But it’s tolerant of desert soil, provided it’s well-draining.
-Covering the ground with compost or mulch helps to improve its surrounding soil.

 Other Location Considerations

-Carolina jessamine is a twining vine that readily grows up any nearby support structure such as a trellis, lattice, or fence to form an evergreen screen.
+Carolina jessamine is a twining vine that readily grows up any nearby support structure, such as a trellis, lattice, or fence, to form an evergreen screen.

 If left unsupported, it can be grown as an informal, sprawling ground cover on banks and slopes.

-If you don’t have room for a vine of this size, you can grow one in a large container provided you give it something it to climb.
-Growing in a pot slows its growth and limits its mature size.
+If you don’t have room for a vine of this size, you can grow one in a large container provided you give it something to climb.
+Growing it in a pot slows its growth and limits its mature size.

 ⚠️ Important warning! ⚠️